Damián Domingo: A new era

 His term as director saw the introduction of non-discriminatory policies that conferred equal rights on the Indios, who until then had been mostly marginalized.
 Teaching techniques and the curriculum also underwent changes.
 The students began to be taught the techniques of drawing still life and the human form.
 The academy also trained students in colors and surfaces preparation and to paint in oil and aquarelle.
 The academy would have certainly reached new heights if it weren't for the premature death of Domingo, who died aged just 38.
 The academy wasn't able to maintain the high standards Domingo had set and subsequently closed in 1834.
 The few years that Domingo was at the academy did manage to produce some of the earliest Filipino artists trained in Western artistic traditions.

 Auction history

-To date, few works by Domingo survive today with three full albums of the tipos del pais are known to exist with two held in two prominent private collections in the Philippines, while a fully signed album dated between 1827 to 1832 by Domingo previously in the collection of American businessman Edward E. Ayer that was subsequently donated to the Newberry Library.
+To date, few works by Domingo survive today with three full albums of the tipos del pais are known to exist with two held in two prominent private collections in the Philippines, while a fully signed album dated between 1827 and 1832 by Domingo previously in the collection of American businessman Edward E. Ayer that was subsequently donated to the Newberry Library.

 In 2019, an undated yet signed work by Domingo from the tipos del pais series previously from a private collection in the United States: Un Indio Noble de Manila sold for a record PHP3.74 million (US$71,824.44) at Leon Gallery in the Philippines, becoming the most expensive artwork sold by the artist internationally.